POLS - Political Science

 POLS 710.
 Public Sector Organizational Theory and Behavior (3).

 Cross-listed as PADM 710.
-Review of the scope of the field of public administration including a survey of key concepts and schools of thought underlying the field and identification of issues shaping the future development of the field.
+Reviews the scope of the field of public administration including a survey of key concepts and schools of thought underlying the field.
+Identifies issues shaping the future development of the field.

 POLS 725.
 Public Management of Human Resources (3).